nicholas-russell/upbank-powerbi/README.md

 # Up Bank Power BI Connector

-This a Power BI custom connector for Up Bank, an Australian neo-bank with an open API.
+This is a Power BI custom connector for Up Bank, an Australian neo-bank with an open API.